-Healthy Eating Policy for Kenora Skating Club
+Healthy Eating Policy for Kenora Skating Academy

 The objective of this policy is to support our skaters, coaching staff, volunteers and community visitors in making healthy food and drink choices by: